 African-American women are much more likely to develop uterine fibroids, so they report more severe symptoms related to their fibroids.
 Toxins also likely play a role in the development of fibroids, including exposure to air pollution.
 One large-scale, longitudinal study demonstrated that exposure to high amounts of air pollution correlated with an increased risk of fibroids.

 From a Functional Medicine perspective, fibroids likely indicate hormonal imbalance, and several lifestyle interventions can assist in treatment, including improved nutrition, reduced exposure to toxins (particularly xenoestrogenic toxins), and anti-inflammatory interventions (including botanicals and lifestyle interventions).
 Regular detoxification to optimize hormonal balance will likely be of benefit.
 For the many women who suffer from fibroids but wish to avoid hysterectomy, these low-harm therapies may provide the relief they seek.

 Endometriosis is a condition when the tissue that normally lines the inside of the womb (the endometrium) is found in other places in the body, for example in the fallopian tubes or ovaries.
-Sometimes endometrial tissue can be found in more distant locations such as the intestines, lungs or joints.
+Sometimes endometrial tissue can be found in more distant locations such as the intestines, lungs or diaphragm.